 To find you.

-Site responsive installation for Popular Culture is Where the Pedagogy Is at The Hole, New York, May - June 2016
+Site responsive installation for Popular Culture is Where the Pedagogy Is at The Hole, New York.
+Curated by Jasmine Wahi.
+May-June 2016

 Site specific installation in Charlotte, VT

 Illegal Fashion Runway, 2017, February 14, site specific lighting for fashion show at Whitebox.